EdwardLiuyc/StaticMapping/README.md

 - - will try ekf or some other ways
 - read GPS noise(and other sensors' noise) from config files
 - add support for different kind of IMU and ODOM
-- add support for more kind of pointclouds
 - add a Pose3d struct for simple operation of matrix4f or just use gtsam::pose3d
 - mrvm output to a special format data file and can be transformed to pcd independently
 - gravity alignment (in pose extrapolator)